Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Solution Approaches for the MISDP

 The interval relaxation in Step 1 is a continuous SDP and can be efficiently solved by a generic interior-point solver such as MOSEK~\cite{mosekapsMOSEKOptimizationToolbox2023}.
-To further reduce the complexity of Step 1 in the case of an extremely large problem dimension, one may consider an attractive alternative that, instead of solving the interval relaxation of the MISDP formulation in~\eqref{prob:MMVL20MISDP} with interior-point solvers, employs projected first-order and quasi-Newton methods~\cite{schmidtOptimizingCostlyFunctions2009}, or primal-dual methods such as ADMM~\cite{boydDistributedOptimizationStatistical2011} to solve the interval relaxation of the equivalent IP formulation in~\eqref{prob:MMVL20IP2}.
+To further reduce the complexity of Step 1 in the case of large dimensions, one may consider an attractive alternative that employs projected first-order and quasi-Newton methods~\cite{schmidtOptimizingCostlyFunctions2009}, or primal-dual methods such as ADMM~\cite{boydDistributedOptimizationStatistical2011} to solve the interval relaxation of the equivalent IP formulation in~\eqref{prob:MMVL20IP2}.
 When the optimal solution $\widehat{\vect{u}}$ of the interval relaxation is binary, then it is also the optimal solution of the original MISDP problem.
 Additional analyses of the conditions for the interval relaxation to have a binary solution are provided in~\cite{pilanciSparseLearningBoolean2015} in the SMV case with random dictionaries.

 Otherwise, if the solution $\widehat{\vect{u}}$ is not binary, the randomized rounding technique is employed to efficiently search for a good binary solution.
 The basic randomized rounding procedure, which is used in~\cite{pilanciSparseLearningBoolean2015}, searches in a set of $T>0$ randomly generated independent and identically distributed (i.i.d.) binary solutions $\widetilde{\vect{u}} \in \{0,1\}^K$ where each entry $\tilde{u}_k$ independently follows the Bernoulli distribution with the success probability